WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   3. adjective(ARCHAIC): at, from, or extending to a great depth; very deep. 在，从，或延伸到很深的地方；很深的。

   4. noun(LITERARY): the vast depth of the ocean or of the mind. 海洋或思想的巨大的深度。

+- program

+  1. noun: a set of related measures or activities with a particular long-term aim.

+     _"an extensive programme of reforms"_

+  2. noun: a series of coded software instructions to control the operation of a computer or other machine.

+  3. noun: a presentation or item on television or radio, especially one broadcast regularly between stated times.

+     _"a nature programme"_

+  4. noun: a sheet or booklet giving details of items or performers at an event or performance.

+     _"a theatre programme"_

+  5. verb: provide (a computer or other machine) with coded instructions for the automatic performance of a task.

+     _"it is a simple matter to program the computer to recognize such symbols"_

+  6. verb: arrange according to a plan or schedule.

+     _"we learn how to programme our own lives"_

+  7. verb(US): broadcast (an item).

+     _"the station does not program enough contemporary works"_

 - prolong